bbc/dvbcss-synctiming/README.md

      * Report on whether the timing was accurate enough to be within a tolerance of +/- 23 milliseconds (after error bounds of measurement are taken into account)

+     * Capture 15 seconds of data presented to the Arduino inputs specified above.
+       If this option is omitted, the arduino measures up to 45 seconds of input data, depending on the number of pins specified.
+For each pin, 2 bytes of data are created every millisecond (the observed high and low values for a pin during that millisecond).
+There is a 90 KB buffer available for gathering all this data.
+The amount of time requested, based on the number of pins being measured, must not represent more than this 90 KB, else the harness will refuse to run.
+The amount of time is an integer.

     (For more information on the command line arguments, use the `--help` option)